-And yes, it is a comment about cyber life and needing the key words on the backside of posts for internet spiders to have content to feed the almighty machine.
+My work is a negotiation transpiring between the analog media, sentimental comfort and our shift from ten digits to two thumbs, mobile, abbreviated language and digital lives.
+It is also a comment about cyber life and needing the key words on the backside of websites for spiders to have content to feed the almighty new machine, the internet.

 Words and poetry are central in my contemporary, photography-based artwork.
 Extracted from an original photograph of one of my vintage typewriters, “The Art of Letters,” Keywords are structured statements that are integral to escaping confines, sort of like the internet!
 Sort of like religion.

 Haiku is three lines of five, seven, and five syllables, and evokes images of the natural world.
 KeyWords from LA in 2017… It’s the new light verse: 4 lines of 3 letters that inspire one singular thought.
 Sort of a word game with simple, greater meaning.
 Keywords are visual art which is an original blend of typewriter poetry and concrete poetry.

 Being a turn-of-the-century artist, who has worked in publishing from hot waxed galleys at the daily newspaper to the tweeting President and random video stars, the trajectory of my artwork is a constant negotiation of our analog and digital lives.
 The tension between the historic value of the past is evident, while this work represents the present.
 This series is full of universal truths that challenge and withstand the tests of time.